ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 4. Select the **GetStartedNode** application you pushed earlier and click **Restage application after binding**.
 Finally, click the **Bind** button.
 Wait for the application to restage.
 You can check progress with the command `ibmcloud app show GetStartedNode`.
 5. In your browser, access the application, add your name and hit `enter`.
 Your name will be added to a {{site.data.keyword.cloudant_short_notm}} database.
 6. Confirm by selecting the `tutorial` instance from the list on the **Services** tab.
 This will open the service instance's details page in public {{site.data.keyword.cloud_notm}}.
-7. Click **Launch Cloudant Dashboard** and select the `my` database.
+7. Click **Launch Cloudant Dashboard** and select the `mydb` database.
 A JSON document with your name should exist.

 ### Enable auditing and logging persistence

-Auditing allows CFEE administrators to track Cloud Foundry activities such as login, a creation of organizations and spaces, user membership and role assignments, application deployments, service bindings, and domain configuration.
+Auditing allows CFEE administrators to track Cloud Foundry activities such as login, creation of organizations and spaces, user membership and role assignments, application deployments, service bindings, and domain configuration.
 Auditing is supported through integration with the {{site.data.keyword.cloudaccesstrailshort}} service.

 Cloud Foundry application logs can be stored by integrating {{site.data.keyword.loganalysisshort_notm}}.
 The {{site.data.keyword.loganalysisshort_notm}} service instance selected by a CFEE administrator is configured automatically to receive and persist Cloud Foundry logging events generated from the CFEE instance.